fedi-dayeg/complete-nestjs-boilerplate/docs/project-structure.md

 ## Overview

-This project is a comprehensive NestJS boilerplate designed for scalable, maintainable, and enterprise-grade applications.
+Complete NestJS Boilerplate is a comprehensive NestJS application designed for scalable, maintainable, and enterprise-grade development.
 It is built with a strong focus on the `repository design pattern` and a fully `modular architecture`.
 By leveraging these patterns, the codebase achieves clear separation of concerns, high testability, and easy extensibility for new features.

 ## Table of Contents